How do I enroll in the Honors College?

 What are the Honors College's course requirements?

 First-year students complete a two-semester sequence of seminars: "The Pursuit of Knowledge" in the fall, and one of a number of seminars under the heading "Ways of Knowing" in the spring (HCOL 085/086).
 Sophomore students take two three-credit, special-topics seminars, one in the fall (HCOL 185) and one in the spring (HCOL 186).
-In the junior year, students take one three-credit seminar in their home college and a 1-credit thesis preparation course.
+In the junior year, students complete research and/or scholarly work in their home college, and they also take a thesis preparation course.
 Seniors in the Honors College complete a six-credit honors research thesis or special project in their home college.

 Are Honors College requirements to be completed in addition to my regular degree requirements?

 Honors College courses often do double duty by completing an Honors requirement and a general or distributive requirement in the home college/school.
 For instance, the fall first year seminar, HCOL 085, currently fills the university's Foundational Writing and Information Literacy Requirement, as well as the humanities requirement for students in the College of Arts and Sciences.
 A number of the HCOL 086 seminars fill Diversity 1 and Diversity 2 requirements, and a number of sophomore seminars fulfill diversity requirements or sustainiability requirements.
-In some cases, HCOL courses are electives.
+In some colleges or majors, Honors College courses can fulfill major or minor requirements, or they can also be electives.
 For most students, completing HCOL requirements presents little or no difficulty.
 For students in highly prescribed majors, engineering, and some health sciences, for instance, careful planning and advising is required, but it is possible for students in even the most structured majors to successfully complete HCOL requirements.

 Will belonging to the Honors College limit the courses I take or activities I take part in?